rust-bitcoin/hex-conservative/README.md

 General purpose hex encoding/decoding library with a conservative MSRV and dependency policy.

+**You're currently looking at the stable crate which has advanced features removed** to make stabilization quicker and thus allowing downstream crates to stabilize quicker too.
+To get the full feature set check the lower (0.x.y) versions.
+Read Stabilization strategy section for more information.

 ## Stabilization strategy

 Because downstream crates may need to return hex errors in their APIs and they need to be